'Employers definitely should not be letting employees do this': employment lawyer outlines policies around employee job searches

 “Employees have to faithfully serve their employer, not compete with them during their employment, protect their employer's interests and not disclose the employer’s confidential information,” she says.

-“Employees might have side hustles that are businesses completely unrelated to their main employment, and usually that would be a conflict of interest.
+“Employees might have side hustles that are businesses completely unrelated to their main employment, and usually that would not be a conflict of interest, unless the employer expects the employee to dedicate their full time to their main employment.
 But this is why it's important for employers to actually have policies in place, to give examples of what might be a conflict of interest, and what might not be acceptable.”

 In Arora, the court found that Arora breached this duty, even though he was not in a fiduciary position.
 This finding underscores that the duty of good faith applies broadly to most employees and can be enforced alongside specific contractual terms.